The ORBIT methodology in practice — where theory meets execution

 The test of any methodology is not how elegant it sounds — it's what happens when real teams use it on real problems.

-CHAPTER THESIS: ORBIT — Orchestrated Reliable Bounded Intent Tasks — is the integrated methodology that combines everything from Essays II and III into a working system.
+CHAPTER THESIS: ORBIT — Orchestrated Reliable Bounded Intent Tasks — is the integrated methodology that combines everything from Essays III and IV into a working system.
 It's not a framework to study.
 It's a practice to adopt.

 Each word in ORBIT carries weight: